-State/public primary schools in the United Arab Emirates
+State/public primary schools in the UAE

 In 2017 the UAE had 639 public and 580 private schools, but only a small percentage of students (26%) chose to attend public schools.
 Government schools are free for Emiratis and open to interested expats for a fee.
 However, certain aspects of the education system make accessibility a challenge for expats.

 The curriculum in state primary schools in the United Arab Emirates

 Students in public primary schools study a range of subjects, including math, science, social studies, Islamic studies, Arabic language, and, depending on the school, English.
 Like many of its neighbors, Friday is the Holy Day in the UAE; so the school week runs from Sunday to Thursday.

 Public schools run on a trimester system and offer a winter holiday in December, a spring break in late March, and a summer break.
 The Ministry of Education publishes its school calendar for both public and private schools online.
 Depending on the location and staffing realities of the school, class sizes can range from 20 to 35 students.
 Physical education is a part of primary school weekly schedules.
 However, unfortunately, it can sometimes play second fiddle to overworked teachers trying to meet academic requirements.